Nawab of Dhaka: History

-In 1934, the family had estates that covered almost 200,000 (~ 810 km2) acres and was well spread over different districts of Eastern Bengal, together with properties in Shillong, Assam, had an yearly rent of £120,000.
+In 1934, the family had estates that covered almost 1200 km2 and was well spread over different districts of Eastern Bengal, together with properties in Shillong, Assam, had an yearly rent of £120,000.
 With its wealth, social status and close relationship with the Raj, the family of the Nawab of Dacca was the single most powerful Muslim family in Bengal.

 The Dhaka Nawab Estate was abolished in 1952 under the East Bengal Estate Acquisition and Tenancy Act (1950).
 Only the Ahsan Manzil complex and khas lands held under raiyati rights were exempted from the operation of the Acquisition Act.
 But due to many unresolved family claims many assets of the Estate were still controlled by the Court of Wards.
 The land reforms board, which is the successor of the Court of Wards, still holds those assets on behalf of the family.

 The influence of Dhaka Nawab family on the Muslim Students League eroded after the partition, particularly after Muhammad Ali Jinnah's pronouncement on the state language issue in 1948.
 The anti-Khwaja faction of the Muslim League broke away from the All Bengal Muslim Students League, and established East Pakistan Muslim Students League in 1948.
 This Students League spearheaded the Language Movement that began that year.